wzx0826/LBNet/README.md

-# LBNet: Lightweight Bimodal Network for Single-Image Super-Resolution via Symmetric CNN and Recursive Transformer
+# LBNet-Pytorch: Lightweight Bimodal Network for Single-Image Super-Resolution via Symmetric CNN and Recursive Transformer
 ### This repository is an official PyTorch implementation of the paper "Lightweight Bimodal Network for Single-Image Super-Resolution via Symmetric CNN and Recursive Transformer".